CompuTec/computec-docs/docs/wms/faq/su-allocation-issues.md

 sidebar_position: 2
 ---

-# SU Allocation Issues
+# Storage Unit Allocation Issues

-Incorrect usage of SUs (e.g., transfer of Items that belong to an SU in SAP Business One) may lead to discrepancies in quantity and Bin Location assignment compared with the actual inventory state.
+Incorrect usage of Storage Units (e.g., transfer of Items that belong to a Storage Unit in SAP Business One) may lead to discrepancies in quantity and Bin Location assignment compared with the actual inventory state.

 To identify and fix these problems, we prepared a number of queries.